-Apple iOS 11: The smart person's guide
+Apple iOS 11: Cheat sheet

 - Cisco Live 2017: Chuck Robbins and Tim Cook discuss iOS 11 security, AR, mobile devices, and cat videos (TechRepublic)

-Who does iOS 11 affect?
+Who does Apple iOS 11 affect?

-If you own an iPhone, iPad, or iPod you're affected by iOS 11.
+If you own an iPhone, iPad, or iPod, you're affected by iOS 11.
 Apple doesn't like to fragment its ecosystem, as evidenced by its pride in the 86% adoption rate of iOS 10, so supported devices will be pushed toward the new platform.

-If your device isn't listed above I have some bad news: It's now out of the update lifecycle.
-Those who don't own one of them are going to have to get new devices if they want to keep getting updates—and that includes security patches, which means you'll be vulnerable to any new bugs, backdoors, or zero days found in iOS 10 come fall.
+If your device isn't listed above, I have some bad news: It's out of the update lifecycle.
+Those who don't own an iOS 11-eligible device are going to have to get new devices if they want to keep getting updates—and that includes security patches, which means you'll be vulnerable to new bugs, backdoors, or zero days found in iOS 10.

-iOS 11 is killing everything to do with 32 bit on both the hardware and software side, which means 32-bit applications will cease to work once iOS 11 launches.
+iOS 11 is also killing everything to do with 32 bit on both the hardware and the software side, which means 32-bit applications won't work in iOS 11.
 Say goodbye to your old 32-bit apps, or hope that their developers reemerge to make an update.

-If you develop for iOS you should definitely look into how the new kits and APIs will change your approach to iOS coding.
-AR can be a boon for companies—IKEA already takes advantage of it—and it could be a great way to show off a physical product in customers' homes and offices.

 Additional resources